2015 Walsh Jesuit Cross Country

 When he is not teaching or coaching, Coach Lee does remodeling work on Saturdays and over the summer.
 In fact, he built an addition for his parents to say thank for all that they have done for him throughout his life.
 In his spare time, when he can find some, he enjoys running, cycling, kayaking, backpacking, traveling, and working on his own home in Stow.

-Assistant Coach: Tony Dipre
+Head Coach: Tony Dipre

 Coach Dipre is a 2006 graduate of Walsh Jesuit.
 As a Running Warrior, he ran four seasons of cross country and track and field under Coach Ritchie.
 Although not on the varsity squad as a freshman, Tony was part of the 2002 Cross Country State Championship team.
 As a junior, Tony helped lead the Warriors to a 2nd place finish at the state meet.
 Tony anchored the state championship 4x800meter relay team his senior year, and currently holds the Walsh Jesuit school record in the 800meters.
 He served as a cross-country and track and field captain his senior year for Coach Ritchie.